November 30th

 The discipline of life should be -

-1. to always speak the truth, but not twisting the truth for one's own benefit;
+1. to always speak the truth, but not twist the truth for one's own benefit;

 3. not to speak words that although true, are hurtful;